SudoOmbro/pilgram/README.md

 # Pilgram
-a texting based idle MMO-RPG powered by AI
+a texting based idle MMO-RPG powered by AI.

+Embark on quests, join guilds, play minigames, cast spells...
+All by texting!

+## License

+Everything in this repository is under the MIT license, except for `content_meta.json`, which is copyrighted and should be replaced with your own version if you want to fork this repository / host your own version of Pilgram.

 ## Installation
 **Note**: requires `Python >= 3.12.0`